 Back in 2019, Florida Governor Ron Desantis signed a bill into law on automated vehicles.
 This law makes it legal for fully automated vehicles to use autopilot without a human driver in certain cases.

 The exception is that the law is only for self-driving vehicles that are “equipped with an automated driving system designed to function without a human operator.”
 That describes Level 4 and 5 self-driving vehicles, which do not exist outside of test programs as of now.
 Tesla, for example, is only at Level 2.

 Tampa Tesla Car Accident Lawyers- Hancock Injury Attorneys

-If you or a loved one have recently been injured in a crash involving a Tesla vehicle, you’ll need the help of an experienced personal injury lawyer to get you the compensation that you deserve.
+If a crash involving a Tesla vehicle has left you injured, you need the help of an experienced personal injury lawyer.
+We help you get the compensation you deserve.
 Attorney Mike Hancock has excelled as a personal injury attorney for over 30 years, earning prestigious honors along the way.

-During his first eight years of practice, Mike was an attorney at two large insurance defense law firms representing, defending, and completing many jury trials for insurance companies in personal injury and wrongful death cases.
-He was taught the tactics insurance companies use constantly to minimize the amount paid, or to completely avoid paying legitimate personal injury claims made by otherwise responsible and kind people from our community.
+During his first eight years of practice, Mike was an attorney at two large insurance defense law firms.
+There, he represented, defended, and completed many jury trials for insurance companies in personal injury and wrongful death cases.
+Mike learned the tactics insurance companies use constantly to minimize the amount paid to legitimate personal injury claims.

-Our team at Hancock Injury Attorneys always stay one step ahead.
+Our team at Hancock Injury Attorneys always stays one step ahead.
 Contact us online or call us directly at (813) 915-1110 for your free case consultation today.